msharp16/Portfolio/README.md

 6. Analyzing the Pay/Wage Gap

 To learn more about a project, and to explore my project work, please click on the corresponding folder for each project topic/title listed above.
+Thank you for stopping by!